dkweiss31/floquet/docs/index.md

 floquet_analysis = ft.FloquetAnalysis(model, state_indices=state_indices, options=options)
 data_vals = floquet_analysis.run()
 ```
 `data_vals` is a dictionary containing all quantities computed during the call to `run()`.
 This includes the overlap with the "ideal" displaced state, which can be plotted to reveal "scars" in the drive frequency and amplitude space where resonances occur.
-Additionally we compute the [Blais branch crossing analysis](https://arxiv.org/abs/2402.06615) to understand which states are responsible for ionization.
-See the tutorial notebook under Examples on the left to see how to plot and visualize these quantities.
+This part of the analysis is based on [Xiao et al, arXiv (2023)](https://arxiv.org/abs/2304.13656), see Appendices I and J. Additionally we perform a so-called branch analysis to understand which states are responsible for ionizatio, based on [Dumas et al, arXiv 2024](https://arxiv.org/abs/2402.06615).
+See the transmon tutorial notebook under Examples on the left for more details on the analysis and how to plot and visualize the computed quantities.

 ## Citation